 - Both Subsidized and Unsubsidized Loans accrue interest while you're in school, but the U.S. Department of Education will pay the interest on your Subsidized Loan until six months after you graduate or until you drop below half-time enrollment.
 That means the Subsidized Loan will ultimately cost you less over time than your Unsubsidized Loan.

 - Subsidized Loans are awarded based on financial need.
-Schools start with their Cost of Attendance (the total cost for one year at that school) and subtract your Expected Family Contribution (the amount your family can pay for one year of school) to determine your financial need.
+Schools start with their Cost of Attendance (the total cost for one year at that school) and subtract your Student Aid Index (a calculated number based on your family's financial strength and ability to pay for college) to determine your financial need.
 They then do their best to fill in this need with need-based financial aid, including the Federal Direct Subsidized Loan.

 - You don't have to demonstrate any financial need to receive an Unsubsidized Loan.

-- You can receive, at max, $3,500 in a Subsidized Loan for freshman year.
-And the combination of your Subsidized and Unsubsidized Loans cannot exceed $5,500 (you can receive, at max, $5,500 in an Unsubsidized Loan for freshman year).
+- You can receive, at max, $5,500 in an Unsubsidized Loan for freshman year.
+And the combination of your Subsidized and Unsubsidized Loans cannot exceed $5,500.

 - Though your Unsubsidized Loan will accrue interest while you're in school, you don't need to pay that interest until six months after you graduate or until you drop below half-time enrollment.